-Madonna Allegedly ‘Stalked’ A British Model For Two Years
+Madonna Sued By British Model, Who Claims The Material Girl ‘Stalked’ Her For Two Years

 Cazalet also appeared in a Roxy Music album and a Tina Turner video, and contributed to BLITZ Magazine, before retiring from modeling.

-It’s unclear if Cazalet is suing Madonna for her ‘stalking’ or if she’s just sharing an anecdote.
+It’s unclear how much Cazalet is suing Madonna for.

-Neither Madonna, nor her press agent, had any comment about the allegations.
+Neither Madonna, nor her press agent, had any comment about the pending lawsuit.